 “Imagine a world where a pollution-free future

-lies at the roots of a fungus.”
+lies in the roots of a fungus.”

 If this sounds too good to be true, you will be intrigued by the contents of this blog.